Adrian Veidt

-Ozymandias made his live-action debut in the 2009 film Watchmen, played by Matthew Goode.
+Veidt made his live-action debut in the 2009 film Watchmen, played by Matthew Goode.
 An older Adrian Veidt appeared in the 2019 limited television series Watchmen, played by Jeremy Irons.

-Biography
+Fictional biography

 Early life

 Adrian Veidt was born in 1939, and is the son of wealthy German-American immigrant parents.
 As a child, he received high grades in school, and it was noted that he was very intelligent.
 He then hid this information from his elders and peers by deliberately achieving average marks.
 After his parents' deaths, he inherited their substantial fortune at age seventeen, but chose to give it all to charity as he wanted to make something of himself on his own.
 Veidt embarked on a vision quest, following the route of his childhood idol Alexander the Great.
 During an excursion into the Middle East, Veidt consumed a ball of hashish and saw visions of the past.
 As he finished his travels in Egypt, he realized that Alexander was a pale imitation of Ramesses II, who became Veidt's new hero.
 On returning to the US, he began training himself to achieve peak physical condition, becoming a world-class gymnast in the process.

 Superhero career

-At age nineteen, Veidt named himself Ozymandias (the Greek name for Ramesses II) and became a costumed vigilante, earning a reputation as "the smartest man on the planet” and using his physical skills to non-violently incapacitate opponents.
+At age 19, Veidt named himself Ozymandias (the Greek name for Ramesses II) and became a costumed vigilante, earning a reputation as "the smartest man on the planet” and using his physical skills to non-violently incapacitate opponents.
 He debuted in early 1958 by exposing a drug ring in New York City.
 In 1966, he was invited by former Minuteman and adventurer Captain Metropolis to become a member of the Crimebusters, but the group never came to fruition due to the Comedian's breaking up of the meeting.
 It was at this moment that Veidt began to believe superheroics were not enough to save the world, and began plotting a method that could.